ethersphere/bee-docs/docs/getting-started/upload-a-directory.md

 If you are not able to download your file from a different Bee node, you may be experiencing connection issues, see [troubleshooting connectivity](/docs/installation/connectivity) for assistance.

 :::warn
 Not all directory structures, as supported by tar, can be supported in Bee.
-The differences arises, as not all valid directory structures are valid paths for an HTTP router (e.g. paths which are in a parent directory to the root).
-Bee will accept and upload the invalid directory structures, but some of your content might not be accesible.
+The reason is that not all valid directory structures are valid paths for an HTTP router (e.g. paths that are in a parent directory to the root).
+Bee will accept and upload the invalid directory structures, but some of your content might not be accessible.
 :::